AriFordsham/GHCWiki/status/ghc-7.10.3.md

 # GHC plans for 7.10.3

-We have not yet decided when, or even whether, to release GHC 7.10.3.
+GHC 7.10.3 will be released in early November 2015.
 We will do so if (but only if!) we have documented cases of "show-stoppers" in 7.10.2.
 Namely, cases from users where

 - You are unable to use 7.10.2 because of some bug